vm-123-prog/SwiftNav/README.md

 # SwiftNav (HERE API)

+## General Information

+**Project** folder contains the project created in Android Studio, it can be directly opened in Android Studio if installed **SwiftNav App Images** folder contains the pages images **Logo.png** is the Logo for SwiftNav
+**SwiftNav.apk** is the APK file which can be downloaded and installed to run the app

 ## Instructions to Run the App

 To run the app, [SwfitNav APK](https://drive.google.com/file/d/1pZitPtzOMSKuTllrr3NvNCihAXdp_7kI/view?usp=sharing) file for the app must be downloaded and installed (It is available  in Github Repository as well)